 The following organizations provide helpful information and direction to resources in your area:

-Stop Abuse For Everyone (SAFE) http://www.safe4all.org/
+National Stop Abuse For Everyone (SAFE)

-Stop Abuse For Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services: straight men, GLBT victims, teens, and the elderly.
+Stop Abuse For Everyone (SAFE) is a human rights organization that provides services, publications, and training to serve those who typically fall between the cracks of domestic violence services: straight men, LBGT victims, teens, and the elderly.
 We promote services for all victims and accountability for all perpetrators.

-Domestic Abuse Helpline for Men and Women (DAHMW) http://www.dahmw.org/
+Domestic Abuse Helpline for Men and Women (DAHMW)

 The Domestic Abuse Helpline for Men and Women is a national non-profit founded in 2000 in Harmony, Maine.
 Our agency was established to compliment the traditional domestic violence shelter programs that specialize in services for women abused by their male intimate partners.
 We specialize in offering supportive services to men abused by their female intimate partners.
 However, all who call us, whether they are male or female in a heterosexual or same sex abusive relationship are offered the same respect and support because no one deserves to be abused.